kamailio/kamailio-docs/kamailio-kemi-framework/docs/kemi.md

   * `5 params` - any combination of `int` or `str*`
   * `6 params` - all have to be `str*` (other combinations to be added as needed)

+The return type can be:

+  * `SR_KEMIP_INT` - returned value is integer and has to be evaluated with the following rules:
+    * if less than 0 - it was an error of processing or equivalent of false in the native scripting language;
+    * if greater than 0 - it was a successful processing or equivalent of true in the native scripting language;
+    * if equal to 0 - stop execution of the routing script (done by a few functions such as KSR.tm.t_check_trans(...))
+  * `SR_KEMIP_BOOL` - returned value can be evaluated in the routing script as TRUE or FALSE.
+In the C code it has to return 1 for TRUE or 0 for FALSE.
+  * `SR_KEMIP_XVAL` - returned value depends on the context, can be either integer or string value.
+For example it is used for the functions that return the value of pseudo-variables KSR.pv.get(...).
+This return type is supported only for exported functions that have up to 2 parameters.